Will Your Leased Property Meet the Minimum EPC Rating in 2018?June 14, 2016

 During this process, landlords should be aware that a solar PV installation has a positive effect on a building’s EPC rating and could be one of the solutions that are considered.
 For landlords that have limited capital or budgets, a ‘free solar solution’ should be explored through a power purchase agreement.

-Landlords that fail to comply with the new legislation will be subject to heavy fines up to £150,000; much higher that the fine for not having an EPC in place at all.
+Landlords that fail to comply with the new legislation will be subject to heavy fines up to £150,000; much higher than the fine for not having an EPC in place at all.

 For more details on EPC’s and how solar can help towards increasing your building’s EPC rating, please contact us today for a no-obligation discussion.